lbexresearch/connect-jenkins-bootstrap/README.md

 ----------------------
 # Connect
-Connect is a Continuous Delivery Platform from [ClearPoint](http://clearpoint.co.nz)

-Connect gathers our best practice approaches to deploying working software into the cloud with confidence.
+[Connect](http://connect.cd) is a Continuous Delivery Platform that gathers best practice approaches for deploying working software into the cloud with confidence.

-The main Connect repository is [here](https://github.com/ClearPointNZ/connect)

-## Documentation
-The main documentation for Connect can be found here: [docs.connect.cd](http://docs.connect.cd)
+The main documentation for [Connect](http://connect.cd) can be found at [docs.connect.cd](http://docs.connect.cd)

-## Help
-Any queries on the Connect platform can be sent here: <connect@clearpoint.co.nz>
+Any queries on the [Connect](http://connect.cd) platform can be sent here: <connect@clearpoint.co.nz>